Notes

 2.0 | vestibule

-Crisp, polluted winter city air undercuts the fug of dry feces and rot from inside the house.
+Crisp, polluted winter city air undercuts a fug of dry feces and rot from inside the house.

 2.1 | front lobby

-On a side console, here, there is a dusty cloche covering a dried, preserved mince toad on a wire armature.
+On a marble side console, east, a dusty cloche covers a dried, preserved mince toad on a wire armature.

 STAIR 2 | front stair